theVlasoff/XML-generator-python/README.md

 The XML Generator project is built to streamline the XML creation process, making it accessible to a wider audience.
 Key features include:

 * Utilizing an Excel file to define the XML structure.
-* Generating an interactive HTML page for user input.
+* Generating an XML structured file with random values
-* Real-time XML generation.
-* Displaying the resulting XML on the HTML interface.